HumanBrainProject/pyunicore/docs/source/index.rst

 workflow submission and management more convenient, and integrating UNICORE features better with typical Python usage.

+PyUNICORE comes with a commandline utility 'unicore', which is modeled after the UNICORE Commandline Client (UCC) and supports many of UCC's features.

 In addition, this library contains code for using `UFTP <https://uftp-docs.readthedocs.io>`_ (UNICORE FTP) for filesystem mounts with FUSE, a UFTP driver for